Requiem : Cabinet

 350 (W) X 350 (L) X 450 (H)

-Through the channel cabinet, I wanted to give death with dignity through a unique story of each person.
+Through the charnel cabinet, I wanted to give death with dignity through a unique story of each person.
 These ideas naturally led to the design of a system that to produces urns and digital archives.
 This project has become the starting point for rethinking how human remains can find their last resting places that honor the lives they lived, instead of being abstract, neutral, cold encasings of their ashes.

-person’s identity and leave them in their memories with their respective personalities.
+The system allows each of the dead to produce their unique urns through cell phone applications using a camera.
+Through this urn, bereaved families can respect each deceased person’s identity and leave them in their memories with their respective personalities.
 Simple information about the dead provided by the bereaved family and images of memorials and urns are stored as digital archives, through a specially designed website.